Stivusik/PathMod-MCBE/README.md

-> For LiteLDev, OpenMCBE, Nexcaise and **any** of their subcompanies/suborganizations is not allowed to use this product for their purposes in any way.
+> Pathmod is forcing Minecraft to use /sdcard/games/ instead of /data/user/0/ and sdcard/Android/data

 ### Replace strings
 Replace all from: